boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/influxdb.md

 ![Dashboard Parameter](/static/assets/working-with-datasource/data-connectors/images/Influxdb/Dashboardparameter.png)

->**Note:** Refer the [Dashboard Parameter Documentation](https://help.boldbi.com/working-with-data-sources/dashboard-parameter/) and [Custom Attributes Documentation](https://help.boldbi.com/working-with-data-sources/configuring-custom-attribute/) for more details.
+>**Note:** Refer to the [Dashboard Parameter Documentation](https://help.boldbi.com/working-with-data-sources/dashboard-parameter/) and [Custom Attributes Documentation](https://help.boldbi.com/working-with-data-sources/configuring-custom-attribute/) for more details.

 ### Here is the Bold BI supported features in InfluxDB connector
-> **IMPORTANT:**  InfluxDB is a time series database, so few limitations for InfluxDB connector in Bold BI live mode connection.
+> **IMPORTANT:**  InfluxDB is a time series database, therefore there are few limitations for the InfluxDB connector in Bold BI's live mode connection.

 > **NOTE:**  Joins are not supported for InfluxDB data source in Bold BI.

 ### Group by and Order by
 InfluxDB is a time series database.
-The data can be ordered only by using the time column and can be grouped only by time intervals.
+The data can only be ordered using the time column and can only be grouped by time intervals.

    ![InfluxDB Group by](/static/assets/working-with-datasource/data-connectors/images/Influxdb/Influxdb_Groupby.png)